BEAST-Fitting/beast/docs/workflow.rst

 Create a new version of the observations that includes a column with the source density.
 The new observation file includes only sources that have measurements in all bands (columns that match 'X_RATE').
-In theory, sources without measurments in all bands is the result of non-overlapping observations.
+In theory, sources without measurements in all bands is the result of non-overlapping observations.
 The BEAST is based on fitting sources with the same selection function, in this case measurements in all bands.